Richie Bray: Early life and education

+Football career

 Bray played a single game for Port Adelaide F.C. in 1959, then moved to Alice Springs for a few years.

 In 1962 Bray played in his first premiership for the club, and also played in the 1963 and 1965 premiership sides under coach Fos Williams.
 Over the eight years he spent at the club, he played 77 games.
 He mostly played half forward flank, and kicked 65 goals, but in the 1962 Grand Final (when Port Adelaide won the Grand Final against West Adelaide), he played on the wing.

 He also coached locally at the Semaphore Football Club.